blleng/The-Economist/README.md

 ## Disclaimer

 **Educational Use Only.** All materials in this repository are provided strictly for personal learning and educational purposes.
-Commercial use, reproduction, or redistribution is strictly prohibited. **All content rights belong to *The Economist Group Limited*.** Please support the original publisher if you find the content valuable.
+Commercial use, reproduction, or redistribution is strictly prohibited. **All content rights belong to *The Economist Newspaper Limited*.** Please support the original publisher if you find the content valuable.